Q) Is Helix an International Journal? Does it have an ISSN

 A = the number of times that articles published in that journal in 2009 and 2010, were cited by articles in indexed journals during 2011.

-B = the total number of “citable items” published by that journal in 2009 and 2010. (“Citable items” are usually articles, reviews, proceedings, or notes; not editorials or letters to the editor.)
+B = the total number of “citable items” published in that journal in 2009 and 2010. (“Citable items” are usually articles, reviews, proceedings, or notes; not editorials or letters to the editor.)

 2011 impact factor = A/B.